Beating Candidiasis (fungal infection) with Breastfeeding-Friendly Supplements

 Turmeric relieves muscle aches and joint pain by acting as an anti-inflammatory.
 It is protective against brain damage and memory loss.
 Overall, it is worthwhile to learn how to “stomach” a simple dose of turmeric every day, or as needed.

 I personally make for myself the simple, fast, and inexpensive version: a half-teaspoon of turmeric powder, stirred into a cup of water and quickly swallowed down.
-If you don’t mind the taste, a very small shake of black pepper into the turmeric improves its bioavailability.
+If you don’t mind the taste, a very small shake of black pepper into the turmeric is believed by many to improves its bioavailability, though I find it highly medicinal without the pepper.

 About Fungal “Die-Off”